 🇲🇹 Malta: Destiny – “Je Me Casse”

-Broadcaster TVM has confirmed that they have internally selected Junior Eurovision winner Destiny Chunkunyere for Eurovision 2021.
+Broadcaster TVM internally selected Junior Eurovision winner Destiny Chunkunyere for Eurovision 2021.
 Destiny was originally headed for Eurovision 2020 after winning X Factor Malta.
-The broadcaster has not yet confirmed how her song for 2021 will be selected, however it is unlikely that TVM will hold a national final.
+The broadcaster has not yet said how her song for 2021 will be selected, however it is unlikely that TVM will hold a national final.

 🇳🇱 The Netherlands: Jeangu Macrooy – “Birth of a New Age”

 Dutch broadcaster AVROTROS says they are “happy to continue the collaboration” with Jeangu Macrooy.
 The Suriname singer had previously been internally selected to represent the Netherlands in 2020.
 His song for Rotterdam is likely to be internally selected.